Course Definitions and Format

 Comprehensive Project, 1-6

 An in-depth research study/project in a graduate student's field of study.
-Prerequisite: Graduate standing.
+Prereq: Graduate standing.

 Master's Thesis, 1-10